By Michael Lanza

 Fans of them typically include ultralight backpackers, thru-hikers, climbers, and others who focus on the experience outside rather than inside the tent, who often spend much of each day on the move, and who don’t mind dealing with the inconveniences or quirkiness of a non-traditional tent design.
 Big people looking to trim pack weight may be smart to get a tent that’s not the absolute lightest, but still reasonably light while providing a bit more space (more on square footage below).

 Like what you’re reading?
 Sign up now for my FREE email newsletter!

 That said, there are ultralight tents and shelters that do have adequate or even abundant living space, especially those employing non-traditional designs.
 Floorless tents and tarps that pitch using trekking poles weigh mere ounces while offering much more sheltered living area per ounce (or gram) than traditional tents.
-While not freestanding, when pitched and staked out properly they often stand up to strong wind as well as any heavier, three-season, freestanding tent.
+While not freestanding, when pitched and staked out properly they often stand up to strong wind as well as—and sometimes better than—any heavier, three-season, freestanding tent.
 Some have a single-wall or hybrid single- and double-wall design (see below) and optional mesh inserts for buggy conditions.
-Ventilation, of course, is never a problem under a tarp.
+Ventilation, of course, is almost never a problem under a tarp.

 You may want a light ground cloth, and site selection and an adequately warm bag both become more important when you’re not in an enclosed tent.
 But if you really want to reduce shelter weight, when bugs aren’t an issue and you don’t anticipate relentlessly wet, windy conditions, a tarp or similar minimalist shelter is unquestionably the best choice.
 Plus, if you also want to move to a lighter, smaller-volume pack, you have to first reduce the bulk of your two largest pieces of gear: your tent and sleeping bag.